mathoman918/Procurement-spend-analysis/README.md

 - Buyer

 ## Key Insights
-- The highest procurement spend was observed in high-value categories such as Electronics and Software
-- A small number of suppliers contributed to the majority of total spend
-- Monthly spending trends showed peaks in March and September
-- Certain buyers were responsible for a significant portion of total spend
-- Frequently purchased items had low unit cost but high volume
+- Office Supplies account for the largest share of procurement spend (~56%), indicating a major operational cost driver.
+- TechMart Inc. is the highest spending supplier (~336K), followed by QuickDeliver Ltd., showing strong supplier dependency.
+- Procurement spend is concentrated among a few suppliers, which introduces supply risk.
+- Monthly spend trends show fluctuations, suggesting seasonal or demand-driven purchasing patterns.
+- High-frequency items contribute to operational efficiency but have lower cost impact.
+- Some categories have high unit prices, indicating opportunities for cost negotiation.

 ## Recommendations
-- Negotiate pricing with top suppliers to reduce costs
+- Establish supplier negotiation strategies for top vendors
-- Diversify suppliers to reduce dependency risk
+- Diversify supplier base to reduce dependency risk
-- Monitor high unit price categories for cost control
+- Monitor high-cost categories and implement cost controls
+- Introduce procurement budgeting and forecasting
-- Implement monthly spend tracking dashboards
+- Use dashboards for continuous spend monitoring
-- Optimize purchasing strategies based on demand patterns

 ## Tools Used
 - SQL (Databricks)